sambitde/Car-Racing-Fuel-Status/README.md

-A project demonstrating the logic and implementation of car racing overtake decision using programming concepts and algorithms.
+A project demonstrating the logic and implementation of car racing fuel status using programming concepts and algorithms.